 Greater Consistency In Expectations Of The Data Scientist

-Big data is still an incredibly new practice and the ‘data scientist’ is a role that has only recently established itself.
-As such, it is still the job description is often vague as organizations are unsure of exactly what it is they actually need their data scientists to do, or indeed, what it is they can do.
-As a result, the briefs often vary wildly from company to company, written by people who are sure only that they need someone to something with their data, but unclear of what this is and who can do it.
+Big data is still an incredibly new practice and ‘data scientist’ is a role that has only recently established itself.
+As such, job descriptions are often extremely wooly and can vary wildly from company to company, written by people who are sure that they need someone to do something with their data, but unclear of what this is and who can do it.

 With expectations so askew, many are saying they need a data scientist when in actuality they only really need an analyst.
 Equally, many believe that they need someone with industry experience to do their job, when really they just need to get the data to a place where analysts are in a position to unlock insights from the datasets and start to identify trends.
 Data scientists are effectively there to provide a bridge between the programming and implementation of data science, the theory of data science, and the business implications of data.
 If you restrict yourself to data scientists from one industry, you are always likely to see a shortfall.